 The materials reviewed prior to class can take the form of recorded lectures, curated videos, reading assignments, video broadcasts — any material that the instructor assigns as relevant to the topic at hand.

 What makes the flipped classroom so compelling for many instructors is the improvement in the student experience.
-Flipping the classroom enables educators to improve the classroom experience in a number of ways.
+Flipped learning enables educators to improve the classroom experience in a number of ways.

 For educators planning to make the flip, one question to resolve is the technology needed to deliver course content to their students.
-Video plays a major role in the majority of flipped classrooms, and as such, schools must consider the platform used to record and share classroom videos with their students.
-Without a plan to manage the technical aspects of managing a flipped classroom, educators risk limiting the benefits of this new pedagogical style.
+Video plays a major role in the majority of flipped classrooms, and as such, schools must consider the technology that will be used to record and share classroom videos with their students.
+Without a plan to manage the technical aspects of a flipped classroom, educators risk limiting the benefits of this new pedagogical style.

 If you’re interested in knowing what flipped classroom solutions you’ll need, download our latest free white paper, So You’ve Decided to Flip Your Classroom: 5 Technology Considerations You’ll Need to Succeed.
 In it, you’ll learn the foundational strategy for inverted classrooms, along with the five most important technologies schools should consider when researching or implementing the flip.